Parliamentary.ai

 Overview

-The Registration of Marriage (No. 2) Bill aims to modernize and simplify the registration process for marriages in England and Wales.
-It grants the Secretary of State and Registrar General powers to create regulations streamlining the documentation and record-keeping involved in registering marriages, aiming for greater efficiency and clarity.
+The Registration of Marriage (No. 2) Bill aims to modernize and simplify the registration of marriages in England and Wales.
+It grants the Secretary of State and the Registrar General powers to create regulations streamlining the processes involved in marriage registration, aiming for greater efficiency and consistency.

 Description